carsten-j/carsten-j.github.io/_posts/2015-11-09-type-driven-development.markdown

 Around 24:30 minutes into the talk Wadler mentions dependent types which was a new concept for me, and to be honest I am not sure I quite got his point.

 A few days after watching the talk, I received an email from Manning Publications with a review request of a book with the title [Type-Driven Development with Idris](https://www.manning.com/books/type-driven-development-with-idris).
 It turns out that [Idris](http://www.idris-lang.org/) is a programming language with [Dependent Types](https://en.wikipedia.org/wiki/Dependent_type).
 What a perfect opportunity to learn more about Dependent Types.

 Much of the material about dependent types found on-line deals just as much with type theory and proof assistants as with dependent types.
 I am a non-type theorist software developer who cares about craftsmanship and practical approaches to software development so why should I care about dependent types?

 The the book got me thinking about types and programming languages in general and development of types (systems) in particular.
 I have been developing software for 20 years and remember the first versions of the .NET platform and the `List` class that stored data of the type `System.Object`.
 It was easy to add new items to lists but extracting data required a lot of casting, leading to poor performance.
 It did not add to readability that `List`s could contain items of different types.
 It was a big step forward when generics were introduced in the .NET framework version 2.0.
 Great type improvement and the expressiveness of generics was just cool.
 Another example comes from the functional programming language F#.
 For data types that includes some kind of unit, e.g. miles per hour, US dollars, weight etc. it can be quite cumbersome to ensure that you only do valid operations on the data type.
 For instance you want to avoid adding two amounts where one is quoted in US dollar and the other in Euro.
 F# has a language feature called unit of measure to help with such scenarios.

-{% highlight fsharp %}
+{% highlight ocaml %}
 [<Measure>] type USD
 [<Measure>] type EUR

 let tenBucks = 10.0<USD>

 // Here type inference is used to figure out the type of twentyBucks let twentyBucks = tenBucks * 2.0

 // type inference for input and output let addFiftyCents cents = cents + 0.5<USD>

 // Ups.
 Type error.
 One cannot add EUR and USD
 // with explicit defining the operation
 // The error message is:
 // "The unit of measure 'USD' does not match the unit
 // of measure 'EUR'"
 let totalAmount = 1.0<EUR> + 1.0<USD>
 {% endhighlight %}

 Loosely said I will argue that

 >  better type systems -> more expressiveness programming languages  -> better programs

 and I will examine dependent types in this light.

 # Dependent types
 According to Type-driven Development with Idris a dependent type is

 > A type which is computed from (or parameterised by) some other value is called a dependent type.